Avvvvvvie/yukine/README.md

 # nodejs

-to run the game outise of steam, you need node and npm
+to run the game outside of steam, you need node and npm

 node v18.15.0